scalapb/zio-grpc/website/README.md

 # Website

 This website is built using [Docusaurus 2](https://v2.docusaurus.io/), a modern static website generator.
+It also uses [mdoc](https://scalameta.org/mdoc/) to compile and run the code in the markdown to ensure correctness.

 ### Installation